 What is Gers and how is it calculated?

-The latest Government Expenditure and Revenue Scotland (Gers) report has been published, estimating the difference between what Scotland brings in and what it spends.
-The figures, which show Scotland's public spending deficit was £13.4bn over the past year, have become a political battleground in recent years.
+Last year's figures put Scotland's public spending deficit at £36.3bn, which was more than double the £15.1bn recorded the previous year.

+The data covered the 2020/21 tax year - so reflected the massive spending programmes of the first year of the Covid-19 pandemic.

-How did Gers come about and how have they been used?
+How did Gers come about and how has it been used?

-Gers were first published in 1992 under the then UK Prime Minister John Major.
+The Gers figures were first published in 1992 under the then UK Prime Minister John Major.

-Conservative ministers in the Scottish Office thought it would help inform the debate on devolution, or at least it would help them make their case against a Scottish Parliament.
+Conservative ministers in the Scottish Office thought it would help inform the debate on devolution - or would at least help them make the case against the establishment of a Scottish Parliament.

-Oil prices were low at the time and they thought the numbers would show how much more Scotland gained from the Treasury than it sent south in tax revenues.
+Oil prices were low at the time and they thought the numbers would show how much more Scotland gained from the UK Treasury than it sent south in tax revenues.

 Even though the figures have been compiled by the Scottish government since devolution in 1999, there is still an annual battle to interpret the numbers from either side in the independence debate.